legends2k/blog/content/note/arch_config.md

 This starts showing up inside the browser --- for code snippets --- too!

 [Nerd Fonts][] is a project that lets you impregnate your favourite font with glyphs from icon packages like [Font Awesome][], [Devicons][], ….
 It’s useful if you’re used to using these special icons.
 Most popular fonts don’t need anything manual -- the legwork is already done; just download!
-I removed `ttf-mononoki` and installed _mononoki Nerd Font_ manually.

 ## Xfce4 Settings